neuroimaginador/fcaR/README.md

 With respect to the CRAN version, the development version has the following changes.

+# fcaR 1.2.1

+Enhancements:

+- Other logics have been implemented.
+Now, we can use `fc$use_logic()` to select one of the `available_logics()`.
+- Improved export to LaTeX.

+Bugfixes:

+- Some rounding errors might induce errors in the computations.
+These has been fixed.

 ### fcaR 1.2.0

 Bugfixes:

 - Fixes required by the new version of Matrix and the new use of HTML Tidy in R 4.2.

 ### fcaR 1.1.1

 Enhancements:

 - The user can control the number of decimal digits when exporting to LaTeX or when printing formal contexts, concept lattices and implications.
 Just use fcaR_options(decimal_places = n), where n is the number of desired decimal digits.

 New functionality:

 - Now the package uses the *settings* package to manage several options.
   Currently, the only option is the number of decimal digits to use when printing or exporting to LaTeX.

 Bugfixes:

 - Fixed exporting to latex with special characters such as \$, \_, etc.

 ## References